Marker Making in Garment Industry

 Manual Marker Duplicating Method

-Carbon duplicating method: In this method, at first the marker manufacture with the pattern according to the design.
-Then the marker placed on a carbon paper and marker paper, like this way, the number duplicating set increased.
-Then the marker mark and duplication mark is manufacture.
+Carbon duplicating method: In this method, first, the marker is manufactured with the pattern according to the design.
+The marker is placed on carbon paper and marker paper; this way, the number of duplicating sets increases.
+Then the marker and duplication mark are manufactured.

-Spirit/Diazo duplicating method: In this method, at first the original marker produced then the original marker and the duplicating marker is passing through the diazo chemical which marks the duplicating marker.
+Spirit/Diazo duplicating method: In this method, first the original marker is produced, then the original marker and the duplicating marker are passed through the diazo chemical, which marks the duplicating marker.

-Photographic method: In this method, at first the marker paper use to manufacture the marker.
-Then it passed with the photo sensitive paper.
-A light pass through the marker over the photo sensitive paper.
-Then the firm create, and then it develops the marker in the photo paper.
+Photographic method: In this method, at first the marker paper is used to manufacture the marker.
+Then it passed with the photo-sensitive paper.
+Light passes through the marker over the photo-sensitive paper.
+The firm then creates and develops the marker on the photo paper.

-Perforated marker: In this method, original marker placed over a number of marker paper.
-Then a tiny drill machine used to make hole, and the hole join and mark the duplicate marker.
+Perforated marker: In this method, the original marker is placed over a number of marker papers.
+Then a tiny drill machine is used to make a hole, and the hole is joined and marked with a duplicate marker.

 Fabric Wastage Outside Marker

-Fabric loss at width: When the fabric process, the width wise fabric used for holding at processing.
-That's why 2 cm of fabric from each width must keep free.
-It is around 4-5% of total fabric.
+Fabric loss at width: When the fabric is processed, the width-wise fabric is used for holding at processing.
+That's why 2 cm of fabric from each width must be kept free.
+It is around 4-5% of the total fabric.

-End loss: When the fabric spread, it needs to shrink.
-Due to this reason, 2 cm allowance placed outside the marker.
+End loss: When the fabric is spread, it needs to shrink.
+For this reason, a 2 cm allowance is placed outside the marker.

-Piece loss: Sometimes when fabric cut according to the marker.
-It may have some shade variation.
-Due to this reason, some piece may lose.
-It counts as piece loss.
-It can be minimized by checking at fabric spreading.
+Piece loss: Sometimes when fabric is cut according to the marker, there is a piece loss.
+There may be some shade variation.
+For this reason, some pieces may be lost.
+It counts as a piece of loss.
+This can be minimized by checking the fabric for spreading.

-Remnant loss: When fabric spread, the extra length of fabric for fabric spreading table cut out.
-It is called remnant loss.
-Due to this reason, another/separate marker needs to produce.
+Remnant loss: When the fabric is spread, the extra length of the fabric for the fabric spreading table is cut out.
+This is called remnant loss.
+For this reason, another/separate marker needs to be produced.

-Splicing loss: If any fault in the fabric then it cut out in width wise direction and another fabric is attached in that place, this is called splicing.
+Splicing loss: If there is any fault in the fabric, then it is cut out in the width-wise direction, and another fabric is attached in that place; this is called splicing.
 This fabric loss is called splicing loss.

 Bijoy